bttmly/koa-detour/README.md

 Detour is different from sinatra-style routers (like [express's router](http://expressjs.com/api.html#app.VERB)) because you **route urls to objects** (that have HTTP methods) instead of to HTTP methods directly.

-Rationale:  If you have multiple http methods implemented for a given url (like a lot of APIs do), this style of routing will be much more natural and will vastly improve your code organization and re-use.
+Rationale:  If you have multiple http methods implemented for a given url (like a lot of APIs do), this style of routing will be much more natural and will vastly improve your code organization and re-use, and better composition and factoring of middleware.
 With object routing, it's much simpler to keep the related handlers together, but separated from unrelated handlers (often even in another file/module).

 ## Basic Example
 ```js